vacp2p/rfc-index/vac/1/coss.md

 ### Draft Specifications

-When raw specifications can be demonstrated, they become **draft** specifications.
+When raw specifications can be demonstrated, they become **draft** specifications and are assigned numbers.
 Changes to draft specifications should be done in consultation with users.
 Draft specifications are contracts between the editors and implementers.